Professional Development Professional Development

 Q. I went to the Taiwan Mission/Embassy in my country and was told I do not need a visa.
 Can I disregard the Taiwan visa application?

 No. You must still apply for a Taiwan visa.
 The waiver program is only for a tourist visa.
-Since you are being sponsored by the Ministry of Foreign Affairs' Institute for Diplomacy and International Affairs program, you cannot enter on a tourist visa.
+Since you are being sponsored by the Ministry of Foreign Affairs, you cannot enter on a tourist visa.

 Q. If accepted into the program, do I make my own travel arrangements to and from Honolulu?